Maud Island: Fauna

 Maud Island is an important predator free nature reserve (officially a Scientific Reserve as defined under New Zealand's Reserves Act) to which only scientists and conservationists have access.
 Visitors need a special permit issued by the New Zealand Department of Conservation.

 Thanks to the efforts of conservationist Don Merton, kākāpō was introduced onto the predator-free island in 1974.
-Additional kakapō were subsequently translocated onto other Islands like Codfish Island, Anchor Island and Little Barrier Island.
+Additional kākāpō were subsequently translocated onto other Islands like Codfish Island / Whenua Hou, Anchor Island and Little Barrier Island.

 After only one breeding attempt by pair Flossie and Richard Henry in 1998 where three chicks were born, Maud Island's kākāpō population was translocated to more forested islands.
-The takahe was also introduced there in 1985.
+The takahē was also introduced there in 1985.

-Another rare species is the Maud Island frog (Leiopelma pakeka), which was split from the Hamilton's frog (Leiopelma hamiltoni) in 1998 and is now seen as its own species.
+Another rare species is the Maud Island frog (Leiopelma pakeka), which was split from the Hamilton's frog (Leiopelma hamiltoni) but has now been synonymized with L. hamiltoni.
 Maud Island has a rich invertebrate fauna.
-Weta are numerous with tree weta, cave weta and Cook Strait giant weta likely to be seen at night.
+Wētā are numerous with tree wētā, cave wētā and Cook Strait giant wētā likely to be seen at night.
 A large weevil, the flax weevil can be seen on flax and the rare Cook Strait click beetle is also present on the island.